k3rni/ragecomicsmaker/README.md

 Rage Comics Maker
 =======

 Used to be a simple program to prepare ACV files from images (jpg/png).
-Now it's purpose is to create EPUB-format comic books, from a set of images.
+Now it's purpose is to create comic books in popular formats, from a set of images.
+Currently, EPUB and CBZ output is implemented.

 User guide